 Gogorrón aguas termales (thermal waters) hot springs resort is different.
 Gogorrón does not use the word balneario in its name.
 The name is officially Centro Vacacionál Gogorrón.
 It is truly a resort, catering to people who want to stay for 2, 3 or more days.

-You can read about Gogorrón and 40 other hot springs in Mexico in my book subtly displayed on this page.
-The story in my book is old, as I have been going to and soaking in, these hot springs for more than twenty years.
+I have been going to and soaking in, these hot springs for more than forty years.

 People will fruitlessly argue whether there are 576 or more than 1,000 hot springs in Mexico.
 Who cares?
 It's like arguing how many angels can sit on pin.
 Balnearios vary tremendously, from well-developed to primitive.
 Most Mexican hot springs are in the states of San Luis Potosí, Guanajuato, Michoacán and Aguascalientes.

 While you would never confuse it with a froufrou spa, Gogorrón is quite comfortable and first-class.
 You could confuse the "real" Gogorrón with Gogorrón Viejo, which is about a mile before it on the right side of the road.
 The "other" Gogorrón is similarly-priced, has fewer amenities and the water did not seem as hot, but that is subjective, since I did not have my hot springs thermometer with me when we went there.

 An easily accessible Mexico hot spring (balneario) from the Texas border is Gogorrón Balneario, 45 minutes south of the city of San Luis Potosí.
 The mineral water at Gogorrón is particularly good for psoriasis and arthritis.
 One friend even experienced relief from years of insomnia.
 Included in the price of the room at Gogorrón (about $60-$80 double) are 3 buffet-style meals (there are more choices on weekends).